pragmatias/documentation/content/en/blog/technique/opensuse_tips.md

 ## File system btrfs

+### Rollback

+To rollback from a bootable snapshot :
+ 1. Start the system.
+In the startup menu, choose the "Bootable snapshots" option and select the snapshot you want to boot from.
+ 2. Log in.
+Check that everything is working as expected.
+ 3. If you want to perform the rollback, run `sudo snapper rollback` and then restart.
+ 4. On the boot screen, choose the default boot entry to reboot on the restored system.

+### Issues

 - If **btrfs-cleaner** use 100% of your CPU and freeze your computer, you can stop it with the command : `sudo btrfs quota disable /`
 - To disable the btrfs service (if you don't use the filesystem) : `systemctl disable btrfsmaintenance-refresh`